pivotal/LicenseFinder/README.md

 Note that the docker image will run the gem which is installed within it.
 So the docker image tagged `4.0.2` will run *License Finder Version 4.0.2*

-See the [contibuting guide](https://github.com/pivotal/LicenseFinder/blob/master/CONTRIBUTING.md) for information on development.
+See the [contributing guide](https://github.com/pivotal/LicenseFinder/blob/master/CONTRIBUTING.md) for information on development.

 ### Activation